jagerman/loki-improvement-proposals/LIPS/LIP-3.md

 ## Implementation

 This LIP will be opened for public discussion prior to a Foundation vote.
 If the vote is successful, the code will be written and submitted as a pull request which will be open to community review.
 These developments shall be linked here as they occur.

+**LIP-3 Has been approved by the Loki Foundation, we will be moving forward with progress over the coming months, progress will be reflected in our weekly dev updates**

 ## References